-You will write an online Moodle test of 100 minutes to demonstrate your ability to apply the concepts and use the terminology based on content provided from all weeks of this unit.
+The test will allow you to demonstrate your ability to apply the concepts and use the terminology based on content provided from all weeks of this unit.
 The test will have a range of question formats including multiple choice and short to medium-length questions.
-Question tasks will be similar to the type that you will practice in weekly tutorials, weekly formative quizzes and online quizzes.
-These tasks may include analysis of projected diagrams, photographs and CT images.
+Question tasks will be similar to the type that you will practice in weekly tutorials and lab classes, weekly formative quizzes and online quizzes.
+These tasks may include analysis of diagrams, photographs and CT images.
 Some questions may require a calculator to complete.